FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 Registered URIs are listed in [exid-types.json](https://github.com/FamilySearch/GEDCOM/blob/main/exid-types.json), where fields include:

 * "label": a short string suitable for display in a user interface.
+See also `g7:LABEL`, which may provide user-preferred alternative labels in the context of a particular dataset.
 * "type": The URI representing the authority issuing the `EXID`.
 * "description": A description of the meaning of the `EXID`.
 * "contact": A contact email address for the person or organization registering the URI.